Building and Running Workerman Apps with ServBay

 -d

-javascriptvar ws = new WebSocket("ws://localhost:8081"); ws.onopen = function(event) { console.log("WebSocket connection opened"); ws.send("Hello from Browser!"); // Send a message }; ws.onmessage = function(event) { console.log("Message from server:", event.data); // Receive a message }; ws.onclose = function(event) { if (event.wasClean) { console.log("WebSocket connection closed cleanly, code=" + event.code + " reason=" + event.reason); } else { console.error("WebSocket connection died"); } }; ws.onerror = function(error) { console.error("WebSocket error:", error); }; // Close the connection (optional) // ws.close();
+javascriptvar ws = new WebSocket("ws://localhost:8081"); ws.onopen = function(event) { console.log("WebSocket connection opened"); ws.send("Hello from Browser!"); // send message }; ws.onmessage = function(event) { console.log("Message from server:", event.data); // receive messages }; ws.onclose = function(event) { if (event.wasClean) { console.log("WebSocket connection closed cleanly, code=" + event.code + " reason=" + event.reason); } else { console.error("WebSocket connection died"); } }; ws.onerror = function(error) { console.error("WebSocket error:", error); }; // Close connection (optional) // ws.close();

 1